Skip to main content

 Therapy or MTSS Use: Individuals or Groups

 SPARKLE can be incorporated into speech-language therapy sessions or MTSS interventions.
 Its structured activities systematically support phonological and phonemic awareness development.
+Amplio automatically scores all SPARKLE activities completed, allowing for effortless data collection across sessions and independent practice.

 Home Practice

 Educators can assign SPARKLE activities for home practice, allowing students to continue developing their literacy skills outside the classroom or therapy setting.
+Amplio automatically scores all SPARKLE activities completed, allowing for effortless data collection across sessions and independent practice.

 Evidence